Red Velvet Productions

 We'll look at the individuals within the family, including Grandma and her memories; we'll listen to the way families communicate, the language and the rules; and we'll hear the stories of some well known family dynasties such as the Fairfaxs and the Carters.
 So come on in and join the family.
 Produced for THE NIGHT AIR 2011

-Poetry Postcard recorded for BBC The Arts Hour
+Poetry Postcard recorded for BBC The Arts Hour in his home Bunyah.

 Short-listed among hundreds of entries for the Third Coast Chicago festival.
 Written by Tug Dumbly.